yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 ### Can I download backups?

 Currently, YugabyteDB Managed does not support self-service backup downloads.
-Contact {{<support-cloud>}} for assistance.
+Contact {{%support-cloud%}} for assistance.